AhmedBakrXI/STBee-Serial-Protocol-Docs/Readme.md

 This field contains a unique 8-bit integer used to identify each CRA session in order to allow handling multiple requests at same time and this allows handling up to 256 request at same time.

 ### 2.2.2 Reserved
-This field contains 5-bits that are reserved for future uses and can be used as flags if needed.
+This field contains 4-bits that are reserved for future uses and can be used as flags if needed.

 ### 2.2.3 Acknowledge Flag (AF)
 This flag is used to distinguish between commands and acknowledge frames.
 It's set to zero if command and one otherwise.

+### 2.2.4 Device or Network (DEV/NWK)
+This flag is used to distinguish between device and network commands.
+Zero for device commands and one otherwise.

-### 2.2.4 Priority
+### 2.2.5 Priority
 Contains two bits to support four levels of priority.
 Server should handle higher priority commands before lower ones.

-### 2.2.5 Command
+### 2.2.6 Command
 This field contains 8 bits to support up to 256 commands.

-### 2.2.6 Payload
+### 2.2.7 Payload
 This field contains any parameters sent by application layer and has maximum size of 300 bytes.

 # 2.3 Response Format
 The following figure outlines the response format which is used for communication purposes.